Lucho-A/Auditing-Forensic/README.md

 ### "RAM"

 In order to analyze the RAM image, I'll show you the usage of the well-known software [Volatility](https://www.volatilityfoundation.org/).
 The software can be downloaded from its website.
-You can finde standalone versions (2.6) for Linux and Windows.
+You can find the standalone versions (2.6) for Linux and Windows.
 However, I encourage you to obtain the latest version cloning the repo:
 ```
 git clone https://github.com/volatilityfoundation/volatility
 ```